-Given a customer scenario, create and customize an email message to meet customer's need.
+Given a scenario, create and customize an email message to meet a customer's need.

 There are several ways to create emails in Marketing Cloud.
 Depending on which email creation tool is used, different email types can be built.
 Furthermore, Marketing Cloud provides a set of features to customize and personalize emails.